n1kdo/n1mm_view/README.md

 ## Components:

 * collector.py -- collect contact data from n1mm+ broadcasts
+* config.py -- configuration data.  edit this to change configuration.
+  In theory, the only part you should need to edit to configure n1mm_view for your environment.
+* constants.py -- constant values shared by collector and dashboard.
+Bands and Modes are defined here.
 * dashboard.py -- display collected statistics on screen
-* n1mm_view_constants.py -- constant values shared by collector and dashboard.
-Bands and Modes are defined here.
-* n1mm_view_config.py -- configuration data.  in theory, the only part you should need to edit to configure n1mm_view for your environment.
+* dataaccess.py -- module contains data access code
+* graphics.py -- module contains code to create and manipulate the graphs, charts, and map.
+* headless.py -- application to create graphs, charts, and maps non-interactively, producing image files.
+  Useful if you want to serve the images by http.
+* one_chart.py -- application that will display one chart only.
+Use this when debugging charts.
 * replayer.py -- test application, "replays" an old N1MM+ log to test collector and dashboard.
 * init/n1mm_view_collector.service -- systemd control file, starts collector at boot
 * init/n1mm_view_dashboard.service -- systemd control file, starts dashboard at boot